kinkun02/LearnGit/readme.txt

-git is a distrubuted version control system git is free software distrubuted under the GPL. git is a mutable index called stage.
+git is a distrubuted version control system git is free software distrubuted under the GPL. git has a mutable index called stage. git tracks changes.